pkothamasu/ucb_assignment_11_1/README.md

 # Practical Assignment 2: Module 11 - Used Car Price Prediction
-What drives the price of a car?
+Research Question: What drives the price of a car?

 ## Business Understanding